[LUM#17] Jurigeek: A Career

 Simon Mareschal de Charentenay is a legal researcher and blockchain expert.
 As an advocate for LegalTech, he offers companies an innovative solution for digitizing their financial securities (stocks, bonds, etc.).
 This technology is used by the MonJuridique.infogreffe platform and was awarded the University of Montpellier’s Innovation Prize in 2020.

 “Blockchain has become my specialty,” says Simon Mareschal de Charentenay.
-“It’s the focus of my research and my passion, and it has led me to become an entrepreneur in this innovative sector.” ” And it was to meet the needs of the legal world that this legal researcher, with the help of a few partners, developed a technology to digitize share registers and general meeting records on a blockchain network.
-A small revolution in shareholder management that has certainly caught the attention of the giant Infogreffe, which markets this product under the name MonJuridique.infogreffe.
+“It’s the focus of my research and my passion, and it has led me to become an entrepreneur in this innovative sector. ” And it was to meet the needs of the legal world that this legal researcher, with the help of a few partners, developed a technology to digitize share registers and general meeting records on a blockchain network.
+This small revolution in shareholder management has certainly caught the attention of the giant Infogreffe, which markets this product under the name MonJuridique.infogreffe.

 Managing Shareholder Relations

-Professional hybridity
+Professional Hybridity

 Montpellier-Stanford